glecompte/glecompte/_posts/2016-07-09-Neverwhere.md

 * 8/1 Added dry hops.
 Left bucket tasted really good, right one was a little sweet (still seeing some airlock activity on that one.)
 * 8/7 Gravity of right bucket was at 1.012.
 Started cold crash
-* 8/11 Kegged and force carbed with carb stones
+* 8/11 Kegged and force carbed with carb stones.
+FG at 1.010. ~7.7% abv
 * 8/13 Tasted.
 Very good!

 ![](/static/img/beer/portakeg.JPG){: width="300px"}